nicklockwood/StandardPaths/README.md

 Purpose
 -------------

 iOS and the Mac App Store place quite strict conditions on where files should be stored, but it's not always clear where the right place is.
-As of iOS 5 and iOS 5.0.1 it's even more complex because of the need to ensure that certain files aren't backed up to iCloud or aren't wiped out when the device gets full.
+As of iOS 5.0 it's even more complex because of the need to ensure that certain files aren't backed up to iCloud or aren't wiped out when the device gets full.

-Also, since the advent of Retina displays and hybrid apps, it is often quite complex to identify the correct file path for resources such as images or nib files because on different devices they may have different suffixes such as @2x or ~ipad, and whilst many iOS and Mac OS APIs manage these suffixes automatically, they do so in an inconsistent and opaque way.
+Also, since the advent of Retina displays and hybrid apps, it is often hard to identify the correct file path for resources such as images or nib files because on different devices they may have different suffixes such as @2x or ~ipad, and whilst many iOS and Mac OS APIs manage these suffixes automatically, they do so in an inconsistent and opaque way.

 Support for the -568h file suffix for targeting the iPhone 5 screen is also frustratingly limited to only the launch image, and is not generally supported for loading images, nib files, etc.